graycoreio/daffodil/libs/cart/guides/state.md

 ```

 ## Configuration
 The `@daffodil/cart/state` package exposes a `forRoot` method on the `DaffCartStateModule` that allows you to pass in a configuration object to configure the behavior of the package.

-You can import is like so
+You can import it like so:

 ```ts
 import { Routes, RouterModule } from '@angular/router';